sprestage/sprestage.github.io-personal-notes/_site/ocp_dev_notes.md

 ```

 **Today I plan to**
+- [x] also finish house report
+- [x] deploy CA cicero import to staging; this is taking a while...mostly the getting back into the rails console
 - [ ] run the CA cicero import on staging
+  - the shapefile import showed many `does not match any existing District` errors
 - [ ] do the full CA cicero import on production
 - [ ] grab a pair of refactoring Jiras that I have pending
+- [ ] assess efforts for doing to CA what I did with AU (duplication cleanup, deactivating, maybe name update as well)
 - [ ] look for tests to fix
+- [x] confirm that old HEidi is deactivated.

 ## Fri, Oct 22 2021
 - [ ] this afternoon: look into importer that touches s3.  post to engineering what I find.

 ### status
 **Yesterday I**
 - Got Alex's rake task altered to generate the data for the House delivery report.
 Ran this locally, then on production and am in the process of putting the data into a text file and updating the Jira with the attachments of the data and the new/altered rake task.